nranjan2code/sutra-memory/WARP.md

 **CRITICAL: This is NOT machine learning.
 This is NOT deep learning.
 This is BIOLOGICAL INTELLIGENCE.**

-🎉 **MAJOR UPDATE**: Complete unified system with Raspberry Pi deployment and web-based remote control!
+🎉 **PRODUCTION-READY SYSTEM**: Complete unified system with workspace management, enhanced training, and comprehensive quality assurance!

 ---